Manuel Uruchurtu Ramírez

+Manuel Uruchurtu Ramírez (Note: He and others also styled his name "Manuel R. Uruchurtu".)

-Manuel Uruchurtu Ramírez (June 27, 1872 – April 15, 1912) was a lawyer and Mexican politician, known to be the only passenger of his nationality to die in the disaster.
+(June 27, 1872 – April 15, 1912) was a Mexican lawyer and politician who served in the Chamber of Deputies during the final years of the regime of President Porfirio Díaz.
+He was the only passenger of his nationality to die in the disaster.

 Biography

-A member of an elite family during the Porfiriato (son of Captain Mateo Uruchurtu Díaz and Mercedes Ramírez Estrella), the young Uruchurtu travelled to Mexico City to study law.
+A member of an elite family during the Porfiriato (son of Captain Mateo Uruchurtu Díaz and Mercedes Ramírez Estrella), the young Uruchurtu travelled from his home city of Hermosillo, Sonora, to Mexico City to study law.
 He married a fellow student, the aristocrat Gertrudis Caraza y Landero, with whom he had seven children.
 He and his family moved to Mexico City.
 His friendship with the prominent científico Ramón Corral opened the doors to Mexico's political life.
-His close ties to the regime of Porfirio Díaz forced Uruchurtu Ramírez, upon the fall of the Díaz government in 1911, to leave the country and take refuge in Europe.
+In 1908, he was elected to the Chamber of Deputies, representing Sinaloa's 1st district, and he was re-elected to the seat in 1910.
+His close ties to the regime of Porfirio Díaz forced Uruchurtu, upon the fall of the Díaz government in 1911, to leave the country and take refuge in Europe.

 In 1912 he visited his friend and political godfather in France, the also banished Ramón Corral.
 On March 1, Uruchurtu met with Corral.
-Upon completion of his assignment, the Sonoran acquired his ticket to travel on April 10 on the transatlantic liner Paris, from Cherbourg, France to Veracruz, Mexico.
+Upon completion of his assignment, he acquired his ticket to travel on April 10 on the transatlantic liner Paris, from Cherbourg, France, to Veracruz, Mexico.

-At the end of March or the beginning of April of that year, Uruchurtu, who was staying at the Hotel París, was visited by Guillermo Obregón, son-in-law of Ramón Corral and president of the Great Commission of the Mexican Chamber of Deputies.
-Obregon had paid a little over £27 for a first-class ticket that would allow him to sail on the luxurious ocean liner 's maiden voyage, but had changed his mind and wished to exchange tickets, to which Uruchurtu agreed; Guillermo Obregón would travel in the Paris and Uruchurtu in the Titanic with the ticket No. P C 17601.
+At the end of March or the beginning of April of that year, Uruchurtu, who was staying at the Hotel París, was visited by Guillermo Obregón, Ramón Corral's son-in-law and president of the Great Commission of the Chamber of Deputies.
+Obregón had paid a little over £27 for a first-class ticket that would allow him to sail on the luxurious ocean liner 's maiden voyage, but had changed his mind and wished to exchange tickets, to which Uruchurtu agreed; Guillermo Obregón would travel in the Paris and Uruchurtu in the Titanic with the ticket No. P C 17601.

 On April 8, Uruchurtu was invited to a party with exiles loyal to Porfirio Díaz and on the 10th of the same month he sent a postcard to his mother in Hermosillo, telling her that the photograph on the postcard was more or less the ship in which he would travel, and that upon arriving in Mexico he would visit her in Hermosillo to tell her about the trip on the famous ship.
 That same day, in Cherbourg, he boarded the Titanic along with 273 other passengers.

-After the wreck of the ship, the body of Uruchurtu was never recovered.
+After the wreck of the ship, Uruchurtu's body was never recovered.